mandjo2010/site/content/posts/2020-01-03--mt-ken-yaa-wil-3/index.md

 ## 3- MODIS

-The Moderate Resolution Imaging Spectroradiometer (MODIS), is a payload imaging sensor built by Santa Barbara Remote Sensing that was launched into Earth orbit by NASA in 1999 onboard the Terra satellite, and in 2002 onboard the Aqua satellite
+The Moderate Resolution Imaging Spectroradiometer (MODIS) is a payload imaging sensor built by Santa Barbara Remote Sensing.
+It was launched into Earth orbit by NASA in 1999 onboard the Terra satellite, and in 2002 onboard the Aqua satellite.
 ![unsplash.com](./photo-1489824904134-891MODIS.PNG)

 ```javascript